 Training and conditioning

 With this in mind, it’s important to start training when your pup is still young.
 Behavioural experts suggest that methods such as using treats at delivery time to condition your dog to have positive feelings associated with the postie.
 If your postie agrees, you can even lead up to having the postie throw your pup a treat on arrival.
-You can try something like these.
+You can try something like the Royal Canin training treats.

 If your dog is older and has already developed a negative pattern of behaviour, you should prevent them reinforcing their negative behaviour by keeping them as far from the postie as possible.
 You can try distracting them with toys and keeping the postie out of view.
 Even friendly dogs can be a risk if they get too enthusiastic greeting the postie at the door or mailbox.
 Employ behaviour training to establish good behaviour.
 You can try training aids such as the Spotty Training Clicker to help.
 Remember that consultation with a professional trainer is best.
 You can also chat to your postie about the best way to approach your dog to minimise risk.

 Remember, it’s safety first!
 Try to minimise contact between your pup and the postie.
 Create a safe space (and limit your legal liability) by using ‘beware of dog’ stickers, repairing any damaged fencing so your dog can’t reach the postie, and positioning your mailbox somewhere safe and easily accessible.
 If your pup has access to the front yard that you can’t block off during delivery times, consider using a wire receptacle around your mailbox that provides safe access for your postie to reach over without your dog being able to jump up.

 But what do you do if your dog ever does bite the postie?